Tapad/sbt-docker-compose/README.md

 sbt-docker-compose plugin.

-1) [**basic-with-tests**] (examples/basic-with-tests): This project outlines a very basic example of how to enable the plugin on a simple application that will echo back "Hello, world!".
+1) [**basic-with-tests**] (examples/basic-with-tests): This project outlines a very basic example of how to enable the plugin on a simple application that will echo back "Hello, World!".
 The examples also shows how to create a ScalaTest test case that can run against the dynamically assigned endpoints.
 From sbt run the following to compile the code, build a Docker image and launch a Docker Compose instance.